annikastiehl/Average-Volatility-Dimensioning/README.md

 multiple sensor feature columns
 `class`

-In this repository, a `cycle` denotes one complete multivariate time series sample or recording instance.
-All rows with the same cycle value belong to the same temporal sequence, while time specifies the order of observations within that sequence.
-The AVD feature is computed separately for each cycle, and each cycle is later treated as one classification sample. `time` indicates the ordered time step within a given cycle, while `class` is the label assigned to the entire cycle and is assumed to remain the same for all rows belonging to that cycle.
+In this repository, a `cycle` represents one complete multivariate time series sample or recording.
+A dataset typically contains many `cycles`, with each cycle corresponding to one separate observation.
+Within each cycle, multiple feature columns are recorded over a sequence of `tim` steps.
+All rows with the same cycle value belong to the same sequence, and `time` indicates the order of observations within that sequence.
+The `class` column contains the label assigned to the full cycle and is assumed to be the same for all rows belonging to that cycle.
+The AVD feature is computed separately for each cycle, and each cycle is then used as one sample for classification.

 Examples of what a cycle could represent: